 There are several other Monk Chats around Chiang Mai and are free.

-Coming soon…The Wagoner men attend the 2 day Meditation Retreat with the monks.
+Also…The Wagoner men attend the 2 day Monk Chat Meditation Retreat Chiang Mai.